merovex-press/stranded-series/README-old.md

 Each episode

-Each story will have a typical A/B plot, with a C carrying the coninuing
+Each story will have a typical A/B plot, with a C carrying the continuing

 * Development Editing = $550, Copy/proofreading $550. $1100 editing total.